mozilla/fxa/packages/fxa-auth-db-mysql/docs/DB_API.md

         * an empty object `{}`
     * rejects with:
         * error `{ code: 404, errno: 116 }` if the `uid` was not found in the database

+## .downgradeSessionVerificationMethod(uid)

+    When a user disables TOTP, this method downgrades the verification method for all sessions from the TOTP verification method to the email code verification method.

+    Parameters:

+    * `uid` - (Buffer16) the uid of the account with TOTP-verified sessions to downgrade

+    Returns:

+    * resolves with:
+        * an empty object `{}`
+    * rejects with:
+        * any errors from the underlying storage engine

 ## .emailRecord(emailBuffer)